vuongducphuong/documentation/content/applications/websites/website/pages/seo.rst

 - this CSS file is optimized to be small

-**Pre-processed:** The CSS framework used by Odoo is Bootstrap.
+**Pre-processed:** The CSS framework used by Leansoft is Bootstrap.
 Although a theme might use another framework, most of `Odoo themes <https://leansoft.vn/apps/themes>`__ extend and customize Bootstrap directly.
-Since Odoo supports Less and Sass, you can modify CSS rules instead of overwriting them through extra CSS lines, resulting in a smaller file.
+Since Leansoft supports Less and Sass, you can modify CSS rules instead of overwriting them through extra CSS lines, resulting in a smaller file.

-**Concatenated:** every module or library you might use in Odoo has its own set of CSS, Less or Sass files (eCommerce, blogs, themes, etc.).
+**Concatenated:** every module or library you might use in Leansoft has its own set of CSS, Less or Sass files (eCommerce, blogs, themes, etc.).
 Having several CSS files is great for the modularity, but not good for the performance because most browsers can only perform 6 requests in